Sugar alcohol

 Sugar alcohols are used widely in the food industry as thickeners and sweeteners.
 In commercial foodstuffs, sugar alcohols are commonly used in place of table sugar (sucrose), often in combination with high-intensity artificial sweeteners, in order to offset their low sweetness.
 Xylitol and sorbitol are popular sugar alcohols in commercial foods.

-Chemical structure
+Sugar alcohols are synthesised by most microorganisms and plants, with roles in maintaining cellular water balance and responding to stresses, such as water deficiency or low temperature.